Kaspar T. Locher Summer Creative Scholarships

 This scholarship competition has been cancelled for this year.

-Four $1800 scholarships to support independent work in creative writing, visual arts, theater, dance and music will be awarded again this year.
+Scholarships in the amount of $1800 to support independent work in creative writing, visual arts, theater, dance, and music will be awarded again this year.
 Recipients will present the results of their summer projects next fall.
 If your questions about the scholarship are not answered by the responses to the frequently asked questions below, contact Michael Knutson via email.

-Application materials, including letters of recommendation, must be submitted to Michael Knutson by Wednesday, April 3 at 6:00 pm.
+Application materials, including letters of recommendation, must be submitted to Michael Knutson by Wednesday, April 1 2020 at 12PM noon.

 The application must include the following:

 - A 500-750 word description of your proposed project and an additional 500 word statement on your previous work and experiences that has prepared you for carrying out this project.
 Submit the proposal and statement as a single PDF document to firstname.lastname@example.org.